AlainMoretti/cli-wrapper/README.md

 - grab the package from Github using `git clone` for example
 - install it anywhere on your machine
-- read `requirements.txt` for a list of Python modules required by the application you can use `pip install -r requirements.txt` but PyCrypto install will fail (see known problems below)
+- read `requirements.txt` for a list of Python modules required by the application you can use `pip install -r requirements.txt` (see known problems below if pycrypto install fails)
 - modify environment variables stored in `libs/constants.py` if needed
 - keep your setup up to date : `git pull`